Tom Lowry: Test captain

 In 1927–28 Lowry scored 317 runs at 63.40 in the Plunket Shield, coming second in the national aggregates and averages and helping Wellington to the championship.
 In the last match of the competition he made 181, his highest score, in a 276-run victory over Auckland.
 He captained New Zealand in the two representative matches against the touring Australian team in 1927–28.
 He took over the captaincy of Wellington in 1928–29, scoring 251 runs at 50.20, and leading the team to second place.
 In the lead-up to New Zealand's first Test series against England in 1929–30 he led Wellington to victory in the Plunket Shield, scoring 255 runs at 42.50.

 In the First Test Lowry was out for a second-ball duck in the first innings, but top-scored in the second with 40, the last batsman out as New Zealand tried unsuccessfully to set England a challenging target.
 The other three Tests were drawn.
-Lowry again top-scored in the Fourth Test, scoring 80 and adding 100 for the seventh wicket with Herb McGirr to take the side to safety.
+Lowry again top-scored in the Fourth Test, scoring 80 and adding 100 for the seventh wicket with Herb McGirr to take the team to safety.

 Lowry scored 272 runs at 47.33 in the 1930–31 Plunket Shield, but Wellington finished third.